Deerfield, IL | Miami, FL | North Lauderdale, FL

-Training in actual classrooms is a key component of our Education major.
-During your time here at Trinity, you will complete over 200 hours of field experience prior to your student teaching.
-School field experience begins in your freshman year.
-Our students graduate with experience in diverse elementary school settings and with a reputation for being teachers of integrity.
+Training in actual classrooms is a key component of our Elementary Education major.
+At Trinity, you will complete over 200 hours of field experience prior to your student teaching, which will give you the experience and confidence you need to teach with excellence.
+Our students are exposed to a variety of elementary school settings and have a reputation for being highly qualified teachers with integrity.

 Most Elementary Education majors take 3-4 years to finish their degree.

-Elementary education majors now have the option to take courses toward the Learning Behavior Specialist I (LBS I) endorsement, which allows candidates to teach special education in grades 1-6, the grade levels they will be licensed to teach in Illinois.
+Elementary education majors now have the option to take courses toward the Learning Behavior Specialist I (LBS I) endorsement, which allows candidates to teach special education in grades K-12.

 The Elementary Education major prepares you with the knowledge and skills necessary to teach elementary students (grades 1-6), and to model Christian values in your profession.
 Successful Elementary Education graduates are eligible to receive an Illinois Professional Educator License for grades 1-6.